klharp/SQLAchemy-SurfsUp/README.md

 ### Station Analysis

-* Query to calculate the total number of stations in the dataset.
+* Queried to calculate the total number of stations in the dataset.

-* Query to find the most active stations.
+* Queried to find the most active stations.

   * Listed the stations and observation counts in descending order.

-  * Determinied wich station id has the highest number of observations.
+  * Determined which station id had the highest number of observations.
     * Station with most observations: USC00519281

-  * Using the most active station id, calculated the lowest, highest, and average temperature.
+  * Used the most active station id, calculated the lowest, highest, and average temperature.

     count	352.000000 <br/>
     mean	73.107955 <br/>